 The FCRA stipulates that the information must be used for specific, legitimate purposes, such as to make decisions about whether or not to grant lending or other financing or collection related transactions; for employment purposes; in connection with the underwriting of insurance; to determine the eligibility for a license or other benefit granted by a governmental agency; or other legitimate business purpose.

 There may be other situations where reporting agencies receive requests.
 They must always abide by the FCRA’s rules and regulations before disclosing any profile information.
 Visit the Federal Trade Commission website for more information.

 Fixing Bad Credit

 Typically, lenders place heavy emphasis on the past 24 to 48 months of activity.
 This is true for people with both good and bad scores, so it’s important for everyone to know what’s in their report.
-Consumers would be wise to vigilantly monitor their report and ensure its accuracy.
+Individuals would be wise to vigilantly monitor their report and ensure its accuracy.
 This is just one element of managing personal finances that helps to develop the strongest profile and highest score possible.

 Review Reports Annually

-At a minimum, consumers should review their own reports annually to make certain the information they contain is accurate.
+At a minimum, people should review their own reports annually to make certain the information they contain is accurate.
 Since the FCRA requires that consumers be provided with free reports from each of the three main reporting agencies once each year, it doesn’t cost anything to obtain copies.

-Many consumers have never looked at their report, so they don’t understand how their financial activity affects their report, and, ultimately, their score.
+Many have never looked at their report, so they don’t understand how their financial activity affects their report, and, ultimately, their score.
 It is a good practice to review all information to ensure there are no errors, and no evidence of identity theft or other criminal activity involving your information.
-It’s also important for consumers to see who is making inquiries into their history.
+It’s also important to see who is making inquiries into their history.

 Maintain Steady Employment